 Welcome to the projects page!

-This page will come to list links to the pages of projects past and future.
-Keep project descriptions essential for easier browsing!
+This page lists links to the pages of projects past and future.
+Stay posted for updates!

 We are currently planning the best way to renovate the Blimp Room, our in-house project space, to make it project and work-worthy!
 Currently, we are seeking sponsorships from companies, compiling a list of the tools, materials and furniture we need, and creating a 3D model of the new space.
 We are also preparing a proposal to submit to interested parties.